 Formerly known as the Home Depot Centre and StubHub Centre due to sponsorship reasons, Dignity Health Sports Park is the second-oldest stadium on this list.
 The stadium was privately funded at a construction cost of $150 million on the California State University campus.

-LA Galaxy played their home matches here, and between 2005 to 2014, it was also the home of Chivas USA of the MLS, but the club dissolved in 2014.
+LA Galaxy played their home matches here.
+It was also the home of Chivas USA of the MLS between 2005 and 2014.
+However, the club dissolved in 2014.

 The first event that took place at the stadium was not a football match.
 Instead, the Home Depot Track and Field Invitational took place on June 1, 2003, as the inaugural event.
 Six days later, the first football match was played as the LA Galaxy beat the Colorado Rapids 2-0.

 Dignity Health Sports Park was the venue for the 2003 FIFA Women’s World Cup final when Germany beat Sweden 1-0 after extra time.
-The stadium has held various men’s and women’s international matches and will host six matches at the upcoming CONCACAF Women’s Gold Cup.
+The stadium has held various men’s and women’s international matches as well as CONCACAF Women’s Gold Cup.

-There are other sporting facilities located on the Dignity Health Sports Park site.
-Included in the site is a tennis stadium that holds 8,000 spectators, as well as a track and field venue and an indoor Velodrome.
+Other sporting facilities located on the Dignity Health Sports Park site include a tennis court with a capacity of 8,000, a track and field venue and an indoor Velodrome.

 1. Geodis Park